Maybe you do not want to seem foolish.

 Some people equate asking for help with being weak, and not asking as being strong.

-We don’t grow our own food, make our electricity, weave our fabric, sew our clothes, do surgery on our bodies, invent our medicine, film our movies, or build our computers.
+We do not grow our own food, make our electricity, weave our fabric, sew our clothes, do surgery on our bodies, invent our medicine, film our movies, or build our computers.
 At least, not most of us.
 We depend on knowledgeable others for these and many other day-to-day needs.

 When you approach seeking help as a common and natural process on the road to your career prosperity, the asking becomes easier.
 Here are three approaches to apply:

-Chances are you’ll need one or more of these to help you along the way.
+Chances are you will need one or more of these people to help you along the way.
 And others, too.
 Don’t expect that who you need assistance from will be the same as someone else.
 Who and what you need is as individual as you are.

 When you can help others, you help yourself.

 Make it a daily habit to help someone else reboot their career prosperity.
-Share a job marketing tip, pass along a resume to a former colleague, boost his energy, help her practice for an interview, send him a list of helpful job resources, post a new insight or learning to the Job-Hunt LinkedIn discussion group, or write a personal reference.
+Share a personal marketing tip, pass along a resume to a former colleague, help her practice for an interview, send him a list of helpful job resources, post a new insight or learning to the Job-Hunt LinkedIn discussion group, or write a personal reference.

 Actively help others succeed in their quest.
 Not only will you feel better about yourself when you do, but in time the law of reciprocity – you get what you give – will come your way.